December 14, Reading 1 – Ezra 10

 * Dear Lord,

-Please tune our hearts and minds to Your wisdom as we read this passage today.
+Please turn our hearts and minds to Your wisdom today.

-Please remind us of what we read, help us to dwell on it – Please teach us today what You want for us Lord God.
+Please remind us of what we read, teach us today from Your word.

 Amen.